zh-tan/Review-Yelp-er/README.md

 # System Requirements
 1. Lots of RAM (maybe 20gb+)
 2. At least 1 GPU
-3. Harddisk memory of at least 10gb (3GB for 1 checkpoint)
+3. Harddisk memory of at least 20gb (3GB for 1 model checkpoint, Yelp Dataset is 5GB before cleaning)

 # Exploratory Data Analysis